How do I get rid of anxiety?

 The reason I keep writing is to spark your own realisation; my words are pointers so that you can see this for yourself.
 Trust me when you see it for yourself everything changes.
 Your whole attitude towards how you feel shifts and a lot of fear and resistance drops away.
 You start to leave yourself alone more and come more and more out of your head.
 You finally realise you never had any control in the first place and so you step out of the way and allow your mind and body to heal of their own accord.

 Recovery from anxiety requires you to go through some discomfort

-This journey out of anxiety, out of suffering is one of the toughest you have to go through, it is not about quick fixes, techniques, no one’s words will ever make you feel great overnight, TRUST me on that.
-It means you have to allow what needs to come up to come up, you have to turn towards it instead of turning away from it, you have to start living your life while harmless thoughts and emotions are running amok.
-You don’t cling to the bliss and you don’t run away or try to suppress the bad, the more allowing you are of it, the better.
+This journey out of suffering is one of the toughest you will have to go through.
+It isn’t pretty at times as all the old stuff come up to be released.
+It means you have to allow what needs to come up to come up; you have to turn towards it instead of turning away from it, you have to start living your life while harmless thoughts and emotions are running amok.
+You don’t cling to the bliss, and you don’t run away or try to suppress the bad, the more allowing you are of it, the better.

-But at the end of the journey it will be the best thing you ever did, you will realise how harmless thoughts and emotions really are, you will realise how you did so much of this to yourself, you will realise you were never broken in the first place, that you never had to go around trying to fix yourself and that no label given to you was actually true.
+But at the end of the journey, it will be the best thing you ever did; you will realise how harmless thoughts and emotions are.
+You will realise how you did so much of this to yourself and that you were never broken in the first place and that you never had to go around trying to fix yourself and that no label given to you was actually true.

-I have seen so many people bottom out, totally defeated with nothing else to try and yet this is the best stage to get to, as when you have nothing left to try and you drop all the searching, suppressing, fighting and all the techniques and for the first time you truly start to leave yourself alone and this is where recovery truly lies.
+I have seen so many people bottom out, totally defeated with nothing else to try and yet this is the best stage to get to.
+As when you have nothing left to try, and you drop all the searching, suppressing, fighting and all the techniques and for the first time you truly start to leave yourself alone, and this is where recovery truly lies.